These are crispy french fries or finger chips that can be made at home easily.

 After removing this batch, you can fry the second batch of potatoes.
 By the time you fry the second batch of the potatoes, the first batch will cool down.
 So in the same oil, you can fry the first batch of half fried potatoes.

 Now increase the flame to a medium-high or high.
-The oil should be hot and have a temperature of 180 to 185 degrees celsius.
+Again here for a heavy pan, use a high flame and for a less heavy pan, use a medium-high flame.
+The oil should be hot on medium to medium-high heat having a temperature of 180 to 185 degrees celsius.

 Add the half fried potatoes to the hot oil.
 Stirring often begin to fry the potatoes.